Rodenticide toxicity calculator

 Vitamin K1 dosing

-LD50 values are estimates and vary by source.
+Remaining editable LD50 values are assumptions and vary by source.
 Bromethalin cats use the lower Merck/MSD sensitivity range.
 Cholecalciferol uses clinical monitoring thresholds because toxic changes occur far below LD50.
 Vitamin K1 should be given with a fatty meal for absorption.

 Safety checks